gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 defined, additional causes can be registered with IANA following the rules in {{IANA-Extra-Cause}}.

+### No Common Protection Solution {#enocommonpsi}

+If the responder to do not support any of the protection solutions offered by the assocation intiator in the

 ### Error During Protection Handshake {#ekeyhandshake}

 The usage of the DTLS Chunk can specify a handshake, for example